Particle with a Finite Potential#

 Instead of thinking of time-evolution as applying the exponential of the Hamiltonian, we can think of time evolution as alternatively applying the exponential of the potential and kinetic terms.

-If our wave-function is a vector in the position basis (which it mainly has been), then applying the potential term is very easy because multiplying by a diagonal matrix is the same as pointwise multiplying by a vector - i.e. all three of these lines below are equivalent:
+) is very easy because multiplying by a diagonal matrix is the same as pointwise multiplying by a vector - i.e. all three of these lines below are equivalent:

 scipy.linalg.expm(-1.j*dt*np.diag(V)) @ psi